 - What’s ‘Level of Recommendation’ then?

-- Why did we, the team shoeask (and you) need this grading system?
+- Why did we, the team shoeask (and you) need this grading policy?

-- Are higher numbers essentially better for you?
+- Are higher numbers fundamentally better for you?

 - If higher numbers are not the best indicator to pick a pair, what is?